Blynk-Technologies/Blynk-NCP-Example-Zephyr/docs/flashing_ncp/Witty_Cloud.md

 ## Finish

 1. Disconnect the USB cable from Witty Cloud.
-2. Detach top and bottom parts.
+2. Detach the top and bottom parts.
 3. Use **the top part of Witty Cloud** as your Network Co-Processor.